Venezuela: Petroleum and other resources

 Venezuela has the largest oil reserves, and the eighth largest natural gas reserves in the world.
-Compared to the preceding year another 40.4% in crude oil reserves were proven in 2010, allowing Venezuela to surpass Saudi Arabia as the country with the largest reserves of this type.
-The country's main petroleum deposits are located around and beneath Lake Maracaibo, the Gulf of Venezuela (both in Zulia), and in the Orinoco River basin (eastern Venezuela), where the country's largest reserve is located.
-Besides the largest conventional oil reserves and the second-largest natural gas reserves in the Western Hemisphere, Venezuela has non-conventional oil deposits (extra-heavy crude oil, bitumen and tar sands) approximately equal to the world's reserves of conventional oil.
+Compared to 2009, another 40.4% in crude oil reserves were proven in 2010, allowing Venezuela to surpass Saudi Arabia as the country with the largest reserves of this type.
+Venezuela's main petroleum deposits are located around and beneath Lake Maracaibo, the Gulf of Venezuela (both in Zulia), and in the Orinoco River basin (eastern Venezuela), where Venezuela's largest reserve is located.

+Besides having the largest conventional oil reserves and the second-largest natural gas reserves in the Western Hemisphere, Venezuela has non-conventional oil deposits, in the form of extra-heavy crude oil, bitumen and tar sands, approximately equal to the world's reserves of conventional oil.
 The electricity sector in Venezuela is one of the few to rely primarily on hydropower, and includes the Guri Dam, one of the largest in the world.

 In the first half of the 20th century, U.S. oil companies were heavily involved in Venezuela, initially interested only in purchasing concessions.
-In 1943 a new government introduced a 50/50 split in profits between the government and the oil industry.
+In 1943, a new government introduced a 50/50 split in profits between the government and the oil industry.
 In 1960, with a newly installed democratic government, Hydrocarbons Minister Juan Pablo Pérez Alfonso led the creation of OPEC, the consortium of oil-producing countries aiming to support the price of oil.

 In 1973, Venezuela voted to nationalize its oil industry outright, effective 1 January 1976, with Petróleos de Venezuela (PDVSA) taking over and presiding over a number of holding companies; in subsequent years, Venezuela built a vast refining and marketing system in the U.S. and Europe.
-In the 1990s PDVSA became more independent from the government and presided over an apertura (opening) in which it invited in foreign investment.
+In the 1990s, PDVSA became more independent from the government and presided over an apertura (opening) in which it invited in foreign investment.
 Under Hugo Chávez a 2001 law placed limits on foreign investment.

-The state oil company PDVSA played a key role in the December 2002 – February 2003 national strike which sought President Chávez' resignation.
-Managers and skilled highly paid technicians of PDVSA shut down the plants joined the strike, and petroleum production and refining by PDVSA almost ceased.
-Activities eventually were slowly restarted by returning and substitute oil workers.
-As a result of the strike, around 40% of the company's workforce (around 18,000 workers) were dismissed.
+PDVSA played a key role in the December 2002 – February 2003 national strike.
+As a result of the strike, around 40% of the company's workforce, around 18,000 workers, were dismissed.